-Put 2 tbsp (30 ml) vegetable broth in a large skillet, Dutch oven or stock pot see note) and heat on medium heat.
+Put 2 tbsp (30 ml) broth in a large skillet, Dutch oven or stock pot see note) and heat on medium heat.
 When the broth begins to boil add the mushrooms, onion and carrots and cook for five minutes.
-Stir frequently.
+Stir frequently and add a few more tbsp of broth if needed.
 Add the garlic and stir well.
 Cook for two minutes.

-If your slow cooker doesn't allow you to saute the onions, carrots, mushrooms, and garlic in it, saute them in a pan and then transfer them to the cooker to finish.
+If you can't saute the onions, carrots, mushrooms, and garlic in the slow cooker, saute them in a pan and then transfer them to the cooker to finish.